‘He lied’: Iraqis still blame Powell for role in Iraq war

 In 2011, Powell told Al Jazeera he regretted providing misleading intelligence that led the U.S. invasion, calling it a “ blot on my record.”
 He said a lot of sources cited by the intelligence community were wrong.

-But in a in a 2012 interview with The Associated Press, Powell maintained that on balance, the U.S. “had a lot of successes” because “Iraq’s terrible dictator is gone.”
+But in a 2012 interview with The Associated Press, Powell maintained that on balance, the U.S. “had a lot of successes” because “Iraq’s terrible dictator is gone.”

 Saddam was captured by U.S. forces while hiding in northern Iraq in December 2003 and later executed by the Iraqi government.